xtext/xtext-gradle-plugin/xtext-builder.md

           warning 'something.Phishy'
           ignore 'some.warning.you.dont.care.About'
         }
-        //you can add arbitray key-value pairs to the preferences preferences my_special_preference_key: true
+        //you can add arbitrary key-value pairs to the preferences preferences my_special_preference_key: true
       }
     }